The Guy She Was Interested in Wasn't a Guy at All: Anime

-An anime adaptation was announced by Arai on her Twitter account and Kadokawa Shoten on February 20, 2025, to coincide the release of the third volume.
+An anime adaptation was announced by Arai on her Twitter account and Kadokawa on February 20, 2025, to coincide with the release of the third volume.
+It was later revealed at Anime Expo 2026 to be a television series produced by CloverWorks and directed by Masashi Ishihama, with Rino Yamasaki supervising the scripts and Kanna Hirayama handling the character design.
+It is set to premiere in January 2027.
+The opening theme song is "Breed", originally from the album Nevermind, by Nirvana.
+Crunchyroll will stream the series.

 Other

-Universal Music Japan released an official playlist containing songs that Mitsuki and Aya listen throughout the series to coincide with the release of the first volume, featuring artists such as Nirvana, Turnstile, and Royal Blood, among others.
+Universal Music Japan released an official playlist containing songs that Mitsuki and Aya listen throughout the series as part of the first volume's release, featuring songs from rock artists such as Nirvana, Turnstile, and Royal Blood, among others.
 The playlist is periodically updated after the release of a succeeding volume.
-Arai has also remarked how select songs from the playlist represent Mitsuki and Aya's progress in their relationship.
+Arai has also commented on how select songs from the playlist represent Mitsuki and Aya's progress in their relationship.
 A pop-up store selling merchandise from the series was open in Ikebukuro from September 15–24 and in Nagoya from September 30 to October 9, 2023.
 A drama CD adaptation was released on April 24, 2024.

 Reception

 The first volume sold 150,000 copies within a week of its release.
-By September 2023, the series had 200,000 copies in circulation.

-The series won the 2023 Next Manga Award in the web manga category.
-It ranked second on the 2023 "Book of the Year" list by Da Vinci magazine.
-It also ranked second on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2024 for female readers.
-The series won the Japan Society and Anime NYC's second American Manga Awards for Best New Manga in 2025.
-It was also nominated for the Harvey Awards in the Best Manga category in the same year.
+The manga had over 200,000 copies in circulation by September 2023; over 400,000 copies in circulation by February 2024; over 840,000 copies in circulation by December 2024; over 1.40 million copies in circulation by November 2025; and over 2.25 million copies in circulation by August 2026.

 A columnist for Animate Times praised the artwork, particularly its use of color, and the story's progression.
 Momo Tachibana of Real Sound praised the main characters and their interactions, describing them as understandable.
 Erica Friedman felt the story was "not the first of i [sic] kind" but that it handled its subject better than similar series.
 Friedman also praised the artwork and its use of black, white, and green.
 Lucas Kloberdanz-Dyck of Collider praised the manga for its tasteful exploration of queer relationships.
+Dave Grohl, the frontman of the Foo Fighters and former drummer of Nirvana, endorsed the series following the announcement of the anime licensing "Breed" for its use as the opening theme song, remarking in an interview with Arai that his late bandmate and friend Kurt Cobain "would have loved this".